Meet Davida

-Cleveland Heights Council Vice President Davida Russell and the Labor Leader is the
+Cleveland Heights Council Vice President Davida Russell is the

 For 20 consecutive years, Davida served as president and administrator of OAPSE/AFSCME Local 744, until her retirement in 2013.
 Davida has also served as State Vice President of OAPSE Local 4, as the First African American woman to hold a top leadership position in her union, which she held for over 10 years until her resignation in 2015, to focus more of her time in Northeast Ohio.